 Providers may not bill you for amounts exceeding your Participant responsibility for Deductibles, Copayments, and Coinsurance as part of the Plan Allowable Amount if you receive services from a Non-Contracted Provider performed at a Contracted Facility, or Non-Contracted laboratory or diagnostic imaging services in connection with care delivered by a Contracted Provider, without your advance, written agreement.
-See Section 4, How the Plan Works, under the heading

-Accessing Benefits for more information.
+See Section 4, How the Plan Works for Medicare Eligible Return-to-Work Retirees and their Medicare-Eligible Dependents, and Out-Of-Country Participants ow the Plan Works, under the heading Accessing Benefits for more information.